 But when no one else was around and the steam started to expand throughout the room, Michael gave me that look and I knew he wanted to break the rules.
 I was hesitant at first since it was a public sauna and there must have been people around outside.
 What if someone walked in?
 It would be so embarrassing!
 Naturally, I refused him.
 Of course, I could never truly say no to Michael.
 He was irresistible.
 The man could get me to do anything!

-To think, I chose that dress because I figured it wasn’t too revealing and it probably wouldn’t put him in the mood.
+To think I chose that dress because it wasn’t revealing and I figured it wouldn’t put him in the mood.
 I guess he’s always in the mood around me regardless of what I wear.
 And I thought he would be tired after going at it all night and then once more in the sauna.